loydle/config-manager-cli/README.md

 ### config-manager-cli
-Edit any config file with one command
+Edit all your config file in one command :raised_hands:

 ----------
  examples of use: